Protester In Denver Believes He Was 'Purposely' Shot By Denver Police

 “It struck me between my eyes on the left side of my face,” he told CBS4.

 Driscoll says the projectile shattered several bones including his eye socket.
-It had to be reconstructed using bone removed from the top of his head.READ MORE: Gov. Jared Polis Releases State Budget Proposal Which Addresses Variety Of Issues
+It had to be reconstructed using bone removed from the top of his head.READ MORE: Fourth Stimulus Check: Will You Get Another Relief Payment?

 “I think I was purposely shot at,” he said.